-The Provost and Vice President for Academic Affairs is the chief academic officer of the university, responsible for the quality of Michigan Tech’s academic programs and its faculty.
-A member of the university's executive team and ex-officio on the University Senate, the provost leads the Deans Council and the Academic Forum, which includes all academic deans, chairs and directors, to develop academic policy and procedure.
+The Provost and Senior Vice President for Academic Affairs is the chief academic officer of the university, responsible for the quality of Michigan Tech’s academic programs and its faculty.
+The provost is a member of the university's executive team and leads the Deans Council and the Academic Forum, which includes all academic deans, chairs and directors, to develop academic policy and procedure.
 The provost also leads the accreditation effort through the Open Pathway program of the Higher Learning Commission.

 Dr. Jacqueline E. Huntoon, PhD, PG

-Jacqueline Huntoon is provost and vice president for academic affairs at Michigan Technological University.
-Huntoon has been dean of Michigan Tech’s Graduate School since 2005 and associate provost since 2011.
+Jacqueline Huntoon is provost and senior vice president for academic affairs at Michigan Technological University and has served in this role since 2015.
 She is also a professor in the Department of Geological and Mining Engineering and Sciences.

 Huntoon has been recognized nationally for her leadership in education.
 She is a member of the Federal STEM Advisory Panel, which provides advice and recommendations to the Federal Committee on Science, Technology, Engineering, and Mathematics Education (CoSTEM).
 She is also a member of the MiSTEM Advisory Council, which provides Michigan’s governor, legislature, Department of Labor and Economic Opportunity, and Department of Education with advice on promoting innovation and collaboration in STEM statewide.